hannahdesmond/mastery-curriculum/chapter3/README.md

 # Messages and Interfaces

 Our REPL provides us with a window through which we can interact with the program world.
 But how does that interaction happen?
+And what kinds of interaction are allowed?

 ## Messages

 We interact with the program world by sending it **messages**.
-In our REPL, by default we're interacting with the main object.
+In our REPL, by default we're interacting with the Main Object (the 'Universe').

 <gif showing me interacting with the main object by sending it messages>